Europe leads stock market recovery on firmer business growth

-Top performers included Germany's Rational (RAAG.DE) and Merck (MRCG.DE) after well-received numbers.

-The MSCI world equity index (.MIWD00000PUS), which tracks shares in 49 countries, was trading 0.2% higher after a sell-off on Tuesday from near record highs.
+The MSCI world equity index, which tracks shares in 49 countries, was trading 0.2% higher after a sell-off on Tuesday from near record highs.

-India's Nifty 50 (.NSEI) was 0.8% higher, its best day in a week, as the central bank rolled out a series of measures to support the coronavirus-ravaged economy, including allowing certain small borrowers more time to repay loans. read more
+India’s Nifty 50 was 0.8% higher, its best day in a week, as the central bank rolled out a series of measures to support the coronavirus-ravaged economy, including allowing certain small borrowers more time to repay loans.

 Nasdaq futures were up 0.6% after a sharp fall overnight, while S&P 500 futures also added 0.4%.

-The Nasdaq had dropped 1.9% on Tuesday as some big tech names ran into profit-taking, including Microsoft Corp (MSFT.O), Alphabet Inc (GOOGL.O), Apple Inc (AAPL.O) and Amazon.com Inc (AMZN.O).
+The Nasdaq had dropped 1.9% on Tuesday as some big tech names ran into profit-taking, including Microsoft Corp, Alphabet Inc, Apple Inc and Amazon.com Inc. [.N]

 “(The) ‘sell in May and go away’ adage has some truth in it.
 We’re a bit cautious in the short-term, expecting a 5% to 10% pullback in equities,” said Grace Peters, investment strategist at JPMorgan Private Bank.